By: Marilyn L. Davis

 At this point, I began each lecture with, “We all use language that’s familiar to us.
 If I use a word you don’t know, raise your hand.
 When you tell me you didn’t understand a word, it allows me to say it another way, and that means that more people are likely to understand the word or concept, so I want to thank you in advance for letting me know.”

 Sometimes, writers do the same thing with other topics; they use words that aren’t common.
-However, in technical writing, they may need to use specific terms or phrases that aren’t part of our everyday language.
+However, technical writing may need to use specific terms or phrases that aren’t part of our everyday language.
 It’s okay to use a filler word if it adds context to the writing.
-Decide if the word’s purpose is helpful or beneficial, and if it is, then use it.
+Decide if the word’s purpose is beneficial to the post, and if it is, then use it.
 It’s helpful in those cases for the writer to explain or give us a link to learn more about it if we choose.

 Don’t use 50-cent or obscure words to describe a simple idea.
 Readers may assume that that the writer wants us to think they’re more educated than us.
 I’m sure there’s a quote from a famous author about this, but I’ll reference my grandmother, “No one likes a show-off.”